Peugeot 208 review

 - Best buy: Peugeot 208 1.2 PureTech Allure

-Although the mild-hybrid models offer a bit more power and efficiency, the petrol 208 still offers reasonably low running costs as well as cutting the starting price by quite a significant amount.
-Forking out a little bit more for the Allure trim will add some useful features such as an electronic parking brake.
+Although the mild-hybrid models offer a bit more power and efficiency, the petrol 208 still offers reasonably low running costs, as well as cutting the starting price by quite a significant amount.
+Forking out a little bit more for the Allure trim will add some useful features, such as an electronic parking brake.
 This car looks a bit sportier than the entry-level style, too, with alloy wheels and privacy glass.

 However, if you’re looking at the 208 as a potential company car, you’ll be better served by the electric E-208 due to the significantly lower Benefit-in-Kind tax.

 The Peugeot 208 can safely be described as a stylish French supermini, but there’s another car that also matches this description; the Renault Clio.
 Just like the 208, the Clio also offers the choice of petrol or hybrid power, along with some lower prices and running costs in places.
-There’s also Peugeot's Stellantis sibling, the Vauxhall Corsa, which is arguably less fashionable than the 208, but comes with prices that tend to be just that bit lower.
+There’s also Peugeot's Stellantis sibling, the Vauxhall Corsa, which is arguably less fashionable than the 208, but comes with prices that are just that bit lower.

 Peugeot 208 history